-Figure 5: Transmitted plane polarized light microphotographs and corresponding synchrotron radiation X-ray fluorescence elemental maps through a transect from the core crystal of Fl{geo} to the Fl{og} rim from, a) sample PP18S7 and b) PP18S15.
+Figure 5: Transmitted plane polarized light photography from PP18S15 and corresponding Synchrotron radiation X-ray fluorescence elemental maps.
 Black areas indicate concentration below the limit of detection of the element.
-Globular pyrite crystals are included in $Fl{og}2$.
+A globular pyrite crystal is included in Flog2.

-Other maps have been generated with a focus on the transition between Flog1 and Flog2 (Fig. 6), highlighted as distinct by petrographic observations and fission track mapping (Fig. 3f and 3h).
+310 Other maps have been generated with a focus on the transition between Fl{og}1 and Fl{og}2 (Figure 6), highlighted as distinct by petrographic observations and fission track mapping (Figure 3f and 3h).
 This map reveals elemental substitution and uranium incorporation.
-At this scale, SR-XRF mapping shows enrichment in Fe, Th, Sr, Pb, Y and U in Flog2.
-Lead was detected by SR-XRF mapping, and its spatial distribution in Flog2 is correlated with thorium (Fig. 6) but not with uranium (Fig. A5).
+At this scale, SR-XRF mapping shows enrichment in Fe, Th, Sr, Pb, Y and U in Fl{og}2.
+Th and Pb maps are highly correlated and show three growth bands anti-correlated with Y.

-315 Figure 6: SR-XRF imaging of the transition between Fl{og}1 and Fl{og}2 in PP18S15 showing the distribution of Fe, Th, Sr, Pb, Y and U contents.
-Map dimensions are 261μm x 122μm.
+Figure 6: SR-XRF imaging of the transition between $Fl{og}1$ and $Fl{og}2$ in PP18S15 showing the distribution of Fe, Th, Sr, Pb, Y and U contents.
+Map dimensions are $261 \mu m \times 122 \mu m$.